openshift/microshift/test/README.md

 - Firewall
 - Storage pools used for VM images and disks
 - Isolated networks
+- Nginx webserver for serving images used in scenarios

 Create the necessary configuration using `create`.